Biology

 Migrants

-The clouded yellow Colias croceus is a migrant from Africa and southern Europe, appearing in very variable numbers in the summer.
+Most of our garden butterflies are residents present all year round in one or more of their life stages, but a few are migrant visitors.
+Thes include the very common red admiral and painted lady, and the less common clouded yellow is another migrant occasionally seen in gardens.
+There are many other very rare occasional migrants species in Britain and Ireland which are listed on the UK butterflies websiteThe clouded yellow is a migrant from Africa and southern Europe, appearing in very variable numbers in the summer.
 They have successfully overwintered in southern England, and could potentially become residents in the future.
 Most are seen in coastal areas of England, Wales and Ireland, but some come inland and can be seen in gardens.
-There are many other butterfly species which have been recorded very occasionally, and some probably arriving in cargo or escapees from captivity.
+There are many other butterfly species which have been recorded very occasionally, and some probably arriving in cargo or escapees from captive breeding.

 Potential new arrival?

-Large white life early stages: group of eggs, communal caterpillars, chrysalis with silken band around thorax
+Large white early life stages: group of eggs, communal caterpillars, chrysalis with silken band around thorax

 Role of butterflies in gardens